Some realizations take a while to ferment in your mind.

 Because our eyes are affected by our smell and taste more than we realize.
 A brief taste of the right chocolate and you’ll never be the same person again.
 Whole realms of possibility open up and you see clearly what it means for the world to be better and for yourself to be better and then you can’t rest until you fully integrate that vision into your life.

-It was at Samovar where I drank the cup of tea that changed my life.
+In Liverpool, a cup of tea changed my life.

 Back to fermentation.